 - Use home-based IoT technology as a framework to identify the potential of these devices to be exploited for criminal purposes via the ‘cyber-enablement’ of particular crimes;

 - Investigate the influence of individual differences in psychological characteristics and socio-demographic factors on the adoption and use of these devices at the consumer level, including how this may differ in response to perceived vulnerabilities of devices;

 These are the final two projects to be announced making a total of 11 commissioned projects.
 The research will start in October this year and is due for completion in September 2020.

 Rapport building: Culture and online vs. in-person interviews

 Dr. Ewout Meijer at Maastricht University

-Examining how rapport is built between people of different culture backgrounds, across online and in-person interactions is the focus of this project led by led by Dr. Ewout Meijer.
+Examining how rapport is built between people of different culture backgrounds, across online and in-person interactions is the focus of this project led by Dr. Ewout Meijer.
 Using Hall’s (1976) theory on low- and high-context communication cultures, this project will examine the effect of culture on rapport-building in investigative interviewing scenarios.
 Link to project.